-The 2016 Annual Meeting of Stockholders of the Company (the "Annual Meeting") will be held at the offices of Horizon Technology Finance Corporation, located at 312 Farmington Avenue, Farmington, Connecticut 06032, on June 9, 2016 at 9:30 AM, Eastern Time, for the following purposes:
+The 2017 Annual Meeting of Stockholders of the Company (the "Annual Meeting") will be held at the offices of Horizon Technology Finance Corporation, located at 312 Farmington Avenue, Farmington, Connecticut 06032, on June 8, 2017 at 9:30 AM, Eastern Time, for the following purposes:

-- 1. To elect two Class III directors of the Company who will each serve until the 2019 annual meeting of stockholders or until his or her successor is duly elected and qualified; - 2.
-To ratify the selection of RSM US LLP (formerly known as McGladrey LLP) to serve as the Company's independent registered public accounting firm for the year ending December 31, 2016; and - 3.
-To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+1. To elect two Class I directors of the Company who will each serve until the 2020 annual meeting of stockholders or until his or her successor is duly elected and qualified;

+2. To ratify the selection of RSM US LLP to serve as the Company's independent registered public accounting firm for the year ending December 31, 2017; and

+3. To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.

-You have the right to receive notice of, and to vote at, the Annual Meeting if you were a stockholder of record at the close of business on April 15, 2016.
+You have the right to receive notice of, and to vote at, the Annual Meeting if you were a stockholder of record at the close of business on April 13, 2017.
 Whether or not you expect to be present in person at the Annual Meeting, please sign the enclosed proxy and return it promptly in the envelope provided, or vote via the Internet.
 Instructions are shown on the proxy card.

-We have enclosed the Company's Annual Report on Form 10-K for the year ended December 31, 2015, our Proxy Statement and a proxy card.
+We have enclosed the Company's Annual Report on Form 10-K for the year ended December 31, 2016, our Proxy Statement and a proxy card.
 Please sign the enclosed proxy card and return it promptly in the envelope provided, or vote via the Internet.
 Your vote is extremely important to us.
 In the event there are not sufficient votes for a quorum or to approve the proposals at the time of the Annual Meeting, the Annual Meeting may be adjourned in order to permit further solicitation of proxies by the Company.